kateryna-golovko/basic-command-lines/README.md

 - git branch -m new-branch-name - rename a local branch
 - git checkout branch-name - switch to a different branch

+  *Note that  Github does not support creation of an empty folder within repository, so need to create a file within the folder at the same time as the folder creation.*

 ## Navigate Terminal:

 - cd *name of the folder* - enter the folder